 Jason Ewoldt is a Registered Dietitian at the Mayo Clinic Healthy Living Program.
 He has worked in many different settings involving health and wellness including fitness centers, corporate wellness and clinics.
 He holds a bachelor’s degree in Dietetics and a master’s degree in Human Nutrition both from the University of Wisconsin-Stout.
 Beyond working as a Wellness Dietitian Jason also teaches nutrition courses for both undergraduates and graduates for a regional university and is a Certified Sports Specialist Dietitian.

 Kristen has been with Mayo Clinic since 2014, working as both a clinical and wellness dietitian.
-She has been a registered dietitian for 9 years and has experience working with adults to achieve lifestyle goals in weight management, cardiovascular health, and overall wellness.
+She has been a registered dietitian for more than 10 years and has experience working with adults to achieve lifestyle goals in weight management, cardiovascular health, and overall wellness.
 Her career has also involved working with child nutrition programs, research, and nutritional aspects of foodservice operations.
 She studied dietetics at Minnesota State University, Mankato and completed her dietetic internship at Vanderbilt University Medical Center.

 Jamie Friend is a Resiliency Specialist, National Board Certified Health and Wellness Coach and Registered Yoga Teacher at the Mayo Clinic-Healthy Living Program.
 She has worked with individuals on behavior change strategies around the topics of stress, weight management and mindful movement since 2001.
 Jamie holds a bachelor’s degree in Exercise Science from Winona State University and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
 Jamie has studied coursework in Mindfulness Based Stress Reduction, Yoga, and Dr. Amit Sood’s Attention and Interpretation Training through Mayo Clinic.
 In addition, Jamie is an AFAA certified personal trainer and group fitness instructor.
 Wellness Coach Training allowed Jamie to take her skills to the next level by gaining a deeper understanding of what motivates people to change.